mui/material-ui/docs/src/pages/careers/react-community-engineer.md

   Perhaps you've created your company's design system, written a Babel plugin, or written complex React components.
   It would be great if you could address this in your cover letter!

-### What it would be nice if you had, but isn't required
+### What would be nice if you had, but isn't required

 - **You've contributed to a design system before**.
   You have worked on enterprise components in the past, maybe for internal use in your company.